tflearn/tflearn/docs/templates/getting_started.md

 # Getting started with TFLearn

 Here is a basic guide that introduces TFLearn and its functionalities.
-First highlighting TFLearn high-level API, for fast neural network building and training, and then showing how TFLearn layers, built-in ops and helpers can directly benefit any model implementation with Tensorflow.
+First, highlighting TFLearn high-level API for fast neural network building and training, and then showing how TFLearn layers, built-in ops and helpers can directly benefit any model implementation with Tensorflow.

 # High-Level API usage